olivhoenen/imas-data-dictionary/README.md

 -	Login if necessary
 -	Select the repository
 -	Select the branch type (Feature)
--	Branch from `release/3` (the current)
+-	Branch from `release/3` (e.g. the current release/#)
--	It will provide a branch name (for this issue: `feature/IMAS-37-document-the-dd-development-workflow`)
+-	It will provide a branch name: e.g. feature/IMAS-123-add-functionality-xyz (for this issue: `feature/IMAS-37-document-the-dd-development-workflow`)
 -	It is recommended to keep this name.
 If not, please provide a name that describes the action taken precisely
 -	Click create branch